Code-Institute-Submissions/ms1-the_rolls/README.md

 [Hover.css](https://ianlunn.github.io/Hover/) This external css file was used for the underline from center animation used on the navigation links.

-[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Used throughout the project.
+[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Used throughout the project.
 The built in animations used were the carousel, button and modal.

 ## Code
 [How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
 Used inspiration from the code on this site to hide the header on the embedded google map.

 [Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices.

-[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Template code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
+[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Template code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
 The code was heavily modified to suit this site.

 [Stack Overflow](https://stackoverflow.com/questions/5214127/css-technique-for-a-horizontal-line-with-words-in-the-middle).
 Code from this post was used to place the horizontal lines beside the headings.